Logo

 In 1969, Michael Rosen graduated from Wadham College, Oxford, and became a graduate trainee at the BBC.

-In common with the China expert and journalist Isabel Hilton, among several others at this time, Michael Rosen had failed the vetting procedures which were then in operation.
+In common with the China expert and journalist Isabel Hilton, among several others at this time, Michael Rosen had failed the vetting procedures that were then in operation.

 In due course, Michael Rosen established himself with his collections of humorous verse for children, including Wouldn't You Like to Know, You Tell Me and Quick Let's Get Out of Here.